Jill York

-Jill York (born October 21, 1966) is an American politician and a former Republican member of the Kentucky House of Representatives.
-York represented District 96 after winning the December 2009 Special election to fill the vacancy caused by the election of Representative Robin L. Webb to the Kentucky Senate.
-She served from December 2009 to January 2019.
+Jill K. York (born October 21, 1966) is an American politician and a former Republican member of the Kentucky House of Representatives.
+York represented district 96 from 2010 to 2019.
+First elected in a December 2009 special election to fill the vacancy caused by the election of incumbent representative Robin L. Webb to the Kentucky Senate, she served until her defeat by Democrat Kathy Hinkle in 2018.

 Education

 York attended Marshall University, Marshall University's W. Page Pitt School of Journalism and Mass Communications, and Transylvania University.